-Today, Nicholas Daddona — New England-based sommelier and Director of Beverage for the Boston Harbor Hotel — explains some of the best white wine with seafood pairings.
+Today, Nicholas Daddona — New England-based sommelier and Wine Director for the Boston Wine & Food Festival — shares some of the best white wine with seafood pairings.

-The seafood landscape in New England is vast, but there are a few tips to scouting out the best wine for your dishes.
+The seafood landscape in New England is vast, but there are a few tips for scouting out the best wine for your dishes.
 Sparkling wine is a great choice.
-Estate grown bottles of champagne (those made by people who own their own vines) is a fantastic choice.
+Estate-grown bottles of Champagne (those made by people who own their own vines) are a fantastic choice.
 Although a bit harder to find than the grand houses, it is well worth the search as the nuances of flavors can be amplified.
 This would be my pick for the bounty of fried seafood in New England.

 Other Great White Wines to Pair with Seafood

-- Don’t count out rose!
-With the ever-expanding rose market, trust your local wine shop owner.
+Don’t count out rosé!
+With the ever-expanding rosé market, trust your local wine shop owner.
 Provence style light rose wines can provide enough zip to pair with seafood dishes, but enough body to handle sides and sauces.
 There are some fantastic finds out there.
-Remember, as the summer ends those price reduction ramp up! (read: magnum party)
+Remember, as the summer ends those price reductions ramp up!

 Rhone Valley white wines are surprisingly not widely available in many big wine shops, but restaurants and boutique wine shops are full of them.
 There is a reason: these wines are typically smaller production, keeping the big guys away, but offer spectacular value.
-These wines (loosely based around Grenache Blanc and Clairette) offer a full body and ample fruit, with a crispness in the back of the palate that clears food nicely.
+These wines (loosely based around Grenache Blanc, Marsanne, Rousanne and Clairette) can offer a medium-to-full body and ample fruit, with a crispness in the back of the palate that clears food nicely.
 These wines are (surprise!) lower in acid, but pair beautifully.
 The perfect counter to a lobster roll and a side of coleslaw.